AdityaaP27/gnr_650_iitb/README.md

-This repo contains the Codes & Papers of course GNR-650
+This repo contains the Codes & Papers Review of course GNR-650